dsyme/dsyme-presentations/design-notes/ces-compared.md

 # Why F# Computation Expressions unify and go beyond 'do' notation and list comprehensions

 > Notes based on a discussion with Phillip Wadler, 10/01/2020.
 This document is a work in progress.
 Please leave comments or send feedback.
+I may have made mistakes, please send a PR to correct.

 F# computation expressions (CEs) are a syntactic de-sugaring of language elements like `for x in xs  ... ` to method calls like `For( ... )` on a builder object.
 They can be configured in many ways.
 See also [this extensive introduction to F# computation expressions](https://fsharpforfunandprofit.com/posts/computation-expressions-intro/).